Jerry-Shaw/Nervsys/README.md

     This is called loose mode.
     If we do this, all functions listed in Safe Key will be checked with the input data structure, and will be called if the structure matched or contained.
+    "test_c" will always run right after, since it needs no required variables.

     Call order is the Safe Key list order.